Current Assets Definition:

 A current asset is an asset that a company holds and can be easily sold or consumed and further lead to the conversion of liquid cash.
 For a company, a current asset is an important factor as it gives them a space to use the money on a day-to-day basis and clear the current business expenses.
-In other words, assets that are expected to last only for a year or less is considered as current assets.
+In other words, the meaning of current assets can be explained as an asset that is expected to last only for a year or less is considered as current assets.

-For a company, the current asset in the balance sheet can be calculated as.
+For a company, the current asset in the balance sheet can be calculated as follows.

 Uses of Current Assets:

 - Current Assets can be used as clear regular payments and bills.

 - It gives an insight into the company’s cash and liquid position

 - Investors and Creditors analyse the company’s current assets closely to understand the risk or benefits involved in the operation.

 - Short-term investments (marketable securities)

 Additional Reading: Get the List of Non Current Assets

 Total current asset is the aggregate of all cash, prepaid expenses, receivables, and inventory on the company’s balance sheet.